BA in Contemporary & Applied Theatre Studies (MI001)

 - Mature applicants wishing to apply to Mary Immaculate College for MI001 must apply for entry through the CAO www.cao.ie

-- 1st February is the normal deadline for applications with late applications accepted up to May 1st.
+- 1st February is the normal deadline for applications and late applications may be accepted up to May 1st.

 Leaving Certificate Entry Requirements: All applicants are required to fulfil at time of enrolment the minimum entry requirements of the University of Limerick.
 These are: